ajaymin28/DumbVLMs/README.md

 │   └── challenge_sets/         # Specialized test suites
 ├── benchmark/
 │   ├── tasks/                  # Task definitions
-│   │   ├── relative_position/  # "Is X to the left of Y?" tasks
+│   │   ├── relative_position/  # "If Z were to be placed to the right of Y and between X and Z, Is X to the left of Y?" tasks
-│   │   ├── distance_reasoning/ # "Which object is closer to X?" tasks
+│   │   ├── distance_reasoning/ # "If you were to place object B in the middle of A and C, Will it be closer to E or D ?" tasks
-│   │   ├── spatial_grouping/   # "Which objects belong together?" tasks
+│   │   ├── spatial_grouping/   # "Which objects belong together ?" tasks
-│   │   └── cross_modal_mapping/ # "Find the corresponding object" tasks
-│   ├── metrics/                # Evaluation metrics
+│   │   └── cross_modal_mapping/ # "If A is mapped to T and B is mapped to E, what can C be mapped to ?" tasks │   ├── metrics/                # Evaluation metrics
 │   └── submissions/            # Example submission formatting
 ├── baselines/